dimitrilul/mylinks/README.md

 ## Usage

-- Edit the `src/data/profile.json` file to update your name, description, and links.
+- Edit the `src/data/profile.json` file to update your name, description, profile picture and links. (using Gravatar for profile pictures is recommended)
 - Customize the styles in `src/css/style.css` if desired.
 - The JavaScript in `src/js/main.js` will automatically fetch and display the data from the JSON file.